sonic-visualiser/sonic-visualiser/README.md

 Mauch, and Craig Sapp.
 Special thanks to Professor Mark Sandler for initiating and supporting the project.

-The 4.3 release was made in 2021 by Chris Cannam at Particular Programs Ltd.

-The Sonic Visualiser code is, in general,
+The Sonic Visualiser code is in general

  * Copyright (c) 2005-2007 Chris Cannam
  * Copyright (c) 2006-2020 Queen Mary University of London
+ * Copyright (c) 2020-2021 Particular Programs Ltd

 with a few exceptions as indicated in the individual source files.